KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Under the hood, Lambda can run your code to thousands of available AWS-managed EC2 instances (that could already be running) within seconds to accommodate traffic.
 This is faster than the Auto Scaling process of launching new EC2 instances that could take a few minutes or so.

-- Whether using API Gateway with ECS, Elastic Beanstalk and Auto Scaling, or Auto Scaling EC2 instances, all of the options take minutes to spin up resources to handle demand.
+- Whether using API Gateway with ECS, Elastic Beanstalk, or Auto Scaling EC2 instances, all of the options take minutes to spin up resources to handle demand.
 Lambdas take seconds.

+### Questions

+- Does Lambda require you to provision or manage servers?
+- Do you need to manage the scaling and availability of lambda?
+- Can you call lambda functions directly from a web or mobile app?
+- What is a function's concurrency? \*\*
+- Can lambda be used to accommodate the handling of high-burst traffic?
+- API Gateway with ECS, Elastic Beanstalk, Autoscaling EC2 instances, can all take minutes to spin up resources.
+How fast is lambda?

 ---